bovem/publications/README.md

 * Linear Equation of two variables and Matrices
 * Operations on Matrices
 * Types of Matrices, Diagonal and Transpose
-* Tensors, Scalars and Vectors
+* Tensors, Scalars, and Vectors
 * Gaussian Elimination
 * Inverses and Gauss Jordan Elimination
 * Vectors